lesaint/lesaint.github.io/damapping/framework/documentation/index.md

 Content of the *dedicated class* is totally free, the DAMapping framework cares only of its "interface".

+## singleton enum

+Enums as dedicated classes are supported by the DAMapping framework.

+The only constraint is that they must define a single value (which name does not matter).

+Using enums with a single value is the most recommended way to implement a Singleton in Java.

+The developer may find it relevant to use a singleton for a dedicated class.

+{% highlight java %}
+@Mapper
+public enum EnumBasedFooToBar {
+  THE_ONE;

+  @Override
+  public Bar apply(@Nullable Foo foo) {
+    // [...]
+  }
+}
+{% endhighlight %}

 ## usage

 The DAMapping framework assumes ownership of dedicated classes, therefor they are not really intended to be used directly except for unit tests.